Nonspecific Methods of Infection Prevention Among Medical Staff

 6. Using safe medical equipment that decreases the risk of needlestick and other injuries among the staff.

-Precautions for Droplet Transmission
+Precautions for Respiratory Infections (Historically Droplet Transmission)

-Precautions for Airborne Transmission
+Precautions for Airborne Transmission (eg, Measles, Chickenpox, Tuberculosis)

 Infected patients should optimally be placed in separate rooms with access to a washroom, constant negative pressure, and forced air circulation, if available.
 The doors to the room should be closed.
-The isolation room should be entered through an anteroom, particularly if patients are infected with pathogens classified as WHO risk groups 3 and 4.
+The isolation room should be entered through an anteroom, particularly if patients are infected with pathogens classified as the World Health Organization (WHO) risk groups 3 and 4.
 Air flowing out of the room should be purified using high-efficiency particulate air (HEPA) filters or similar equipment.
 The patient must wear a medical or surgical mask when other individuals are present in the room and during transport.
 Limit transport of infected patients to a minimum.
 Educate them about cough etiquette.
 Before entering the isolation room, HCPs should don respirators and also, for most pathogens, eye protection, gowns, and gloves.

 Precautions for Direct Contact Transmission

-Precautions for Hematogenous Transmission
+Precautions for Blood-Borne Pathogens

 HCPs may develop infection as a result of skin injury (needlestick or other injury caused by equipment contaminated with blood or other biologic material) or splash onto the mucosa or damaged skin (see Occupational Exposures to Blood-Borne Viral Infections).
-If possible, use medical devices with safety features that disable sharps after use and therefore protect against needlestick and other injuries.
+If possible, use medical devices with safety features that disable sharps after use and therefore protect against needlesticks and other injuries.
 Sharps should be kept in special hard-sided containers.
-HCPs who perform procedures that pose risk of contact with potentially infectious materials should wear PPE, particularly gloves and PPE preventing splash into ocular, oral, and nasal mucous membranes, as applicable.
+HCPs who perform procedures that pose a risk of contact with potentially infectious materials should wear PPE, particularly gloves and PPE preventing splash into ocular, oral, and nasal mucous membranes, as applicable.

 Tables and FiguresTop

 Figure 10.6-1.
-Medical masks: A, 3-layer surgical mask; B, FFP2 respirator; C, respirator with an exhalation valve; D, N95 respirator.
+Masks and respirators: A, 3-layer surgical mask; B, FFP2 respirator; C, respirator with an exhalation valve; D, N95 respirator.

 Aerosol-generating medical procedures